makersacademy/takeaway-challenge/ReadME2.md

 - As a customer
 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered

+##Can get it to run seperately.
+That's about it.
+Sorry.
+#To run add your own number to the 'to' variable in the 'send_sms.rb' file (& the company number to the 'from' variable)

+gave up on rspec when it kept replying that it couldnt access the 'twilio-ruby' even though it works fine in IRB :/   ??